 Political military coups were actually happening all over the world during this period, and it was difficult to avoid them.

 The Philippines had its good share of those.
-I was invited to give medical lectures in Manila in November 1955.
+I was invited to give medical lectures in Manila.
 A few months before it was time for my lectures, a political coup occurred.
 I decided to keep my promise to speak.
 However, no other invited speakers from USA showed up.

 My intuitive response regarding the coup was, it was over, and a few months after the coup was probably quite safe to go, since everything was still on high alert and everyone was careful!